 The result of 36,223 specimens is significantly higher than the target due to the receipt of additional one-off donations that have enabled the Foreign Collection Project.
 These donations have funded an additional four curatorial staff for a fixed term.
-While donations fluctuate over time and can be difficult to predict, the excellent donation outcomes for 2017-18 have enabled a significant contribution to the number of database records and therefore to the overall number of specimens curated in the State Botanical Collection.
+While donations fluctuate over time and can be difficult

-Visitors to Zoos Victoria at Melbourne, Werribee and Healesville number (million) 2.4 2.6 (7.7) -
+Visitors to Zoos Victoria at Melbourne, number 2.4 2.6 (7.7) Werribee and Healesville